cudmore/pie/docs/docs/wiring-behavior-box.md

 ## Wiring the camera

 The Raspberry Pi [NoIR camera][noir-pi-camera] (and the [normal Pi camera][normal-pi-camera]) is connected to the Pi with a flat [ribbon cable][flat-camera-cable].
 The length should not exceed 2 meters.
 The cable should have one side with a blue tab (one on each end).
 When connecting the cable to the camera and the Pi, the direction of the blue tab matters.
-IF it is backwards, the camera will not function.
+If it is backwards, the camera will not function.

  - The blue side of the cable must go towards the back of the camera.
  - The blue side of the cable must go towards the ethernet and USB ports.